University of Edinburgh logo British Antarctic Survey logo National Oceanographic Centre logo University of Leeds logo

 If I am invited for an interview how much notice will I get and what will happen?

-We intend that interviews take place in the first week of July.
+We intend that interviews take place in mid November.
 We will endeavour to provide applicants of two week notice that they have been invited to an interview.

 The interview lasts approximatively 20/25 minutes.
 It will take the form of an informal discussion between the applicants and the interview panel made up of representatives from the base institutions and partners of the centre.
 More details about the interviews will be given nearer the time.
 All applicants are asked the same questions.